 ON THE COVER: Three storeys up, M. J. May Building Restoration adds finishing touches to the extensive porch and paint restoration of this ca. 1900 Queen Anne farmhouse in Tichigan, Wisconsin.
 Special thanks to owner Andy Apple and contractor Michael May.

 COVER PHOTOGRAPH BY STEVE MARSEL

-30 STYLE
+30 STELE

-Identifying Mail-Order & Catalog Houses

-If your house was built between the 1840s and World War II it could have come from mail-order plans or even from a precut kit.
+Identifying Mail-Order & Catalog Houses If your house was built between the 1840s and plans or even from a precut kit.
 Here's how to find out.